 RCT Law can assist you with claims involving wards of the State, and has done so for many years.
 We can also help with claims involving “private placements”, where children were privately placed into institutional or other out of home “care”, often by their parents or relatives, in foster care and other out of home care.

-Wards of the State were sent into the care of the government because they were deemed by the Children's Court to be in need of care and protection.
-The State became their legal guardian.
+Historically, children became wards of the State and were sent into government care because they were deemed by the Children's Court to be in need of care and protection.
+The State became their legal guardians.
 There were various reasons for making children wards of the State, including that they were judged to be “neglected”, “uncontrollable”, “likely to lapse into a life of vice and crime” or “in moral danger”.

-In August 2015, the Royal Commission into Institutional Responses to Child Sexual Abuse held a public hearing or case study into the experiences of former child residents at Turana Youth Training Centre, Winlaton Youth Training Centre and Baltara Reception Centre between the 1960s and early 1990s (case study 30).
+The Royal Commission into Institutional Responses to Child Sexual Abuse held a public hearing or case study into the experiences of former child residents at Turana Youth Training Centre, Winlaton Youth Training Centre and Baltara Reception Centre between the 1960s and early 1990s (case study 30).

 Read more about the Royal Commission's findings from Case Study 30.

-Ryan Carlisle Thomas can assist you with claims involving out of home care, and has done so for many years.
+RCT Law can assist survivors with claims involving foster and other “out of home care” (which includes foster care, relative or kinship care, family group homes, residential care/‘resi-care' and independent living arrangements), and has done so for many years.